If this article resonates with you, learn about our online, self-paced program - Awareness-based therapy.

 You've become more aware of just how busy it is.

 Many people start practicing and don't realize this.
 As a result, they believe they are "failing."
-They think the same thing you do:
+They believe the same thing you do:

 "I was doing better a few weeks ago - now I can't go 30 seconds without my mind wandering."

-My advice is this: don't meditate with the goal of calming the mind.
+The best advice is, don't meditate with the goal of calming the mind.
 Your frustration doesn't come from your mind being "crazy," it comes from you feeling like you can't control it.
+And, you can't - so give up the attempts to do so.

 Instead, meditate with the goal of understanding your mind.
 As of now, you can see now how compulsive it is - the next step is to develop the skill of noticing it all without getting caught up in it.

 Remember that nothing is permanent, including your thoughts, emotions, and urges.
-Everything rises and ceases (it all comes and goes).
+Everything comes into being, exists, and ceases (it all comes and goes).
 Your mind tries to cling to these things and make them permanent.
 But, meditation and mindfulness teach you to understand the temporary nature of your mind-made activity.

 One last point: when you are meditating and you notice that your attention has wandered, that is success.
-You focus your attention on your anchor (most people choose the breath or a mantra), and when you become aware of thoughts, you bring your attention back to your anchor.
+To be more specific, you focus your attention on an anchor (most people choose the breath or a mantra), and when you notice it has wandered and you become aware of thoughts, you return your attention to the anchor.
 Do this over and over and over again.
 That's why it is called practice!

-And the more you practice, the more you will bring mindfulness to your activities when you aren't meditating.
+And the more you practice, the more you develop the skills you can bring to your daily life when you aren't meditating.
 If you do this consistently, the calmness you are seeking will come as a result.

 If this article resonated with you, please "Like," "Tweet," or share so others can read it too (thank you)!